TheCocoaProject/cordova-plugin-nativestorage/README.md

 ***
-API prior to v2 can be found at the [wiki](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/wiki/Usage-API-(prior-to-v2.0.0))
+Documentation about the API prior to v2 can be found at the [wiki](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/wiki/Usage-API-(prior-to-v2.0.0))
 ***

 The plugin was created and developed by [Gilles Callebaut](https://be.linkedin.com/in/gilles-callebaut-46a751104), in the scope of an [IWT/VlAIO](http://www.vlaio.be/english) Tetra project [CrossMoS](https://www.msec.be/crossmos/) which assesses Mobile Cross-Platform Tools.
 This wouldn't be possible without the contributions of [Alok Rajiv](https://github.com/alokrajiv), our Cordova and JavaScript guru.